Benoît Poelvoorde: Career

 In 1992, Poelvoorde, Belvaux and Bonzel wrote, produced and directed together their first long feature C'est arrivé près de chez vous (Man Bites Dog internationally) originally a low-budget school graduation project (1992) and a kind of cynical satirical "noir" movie, inspired from the famous Belgian series "Strip-Tease" which went on to become a critically acclaimed cult movie.
 The film received the André Cavens Award for Best Film by the Belgian Film Critics Association (UCC).

 Poelvoorde subsequently starred in two series on the French pay-channel Canal+ and several movies such as Les Randonneurs, Le Boulet and Podium, which made him famous in France and Belgium.
 In 2001, he starred in Le Vélo de Ghislain Lambert, a movie about one of his passions, bicycling.
-In 2002, he received the Jean Gabin Prize, which recognized the most hopeful young talents.
-Poelvoorde became a member of the Cannes Film Festival Jury in 2004 by request of Quentin Tarantino, a big fan of Man Bites Dog who had presided over the Jury that year.
+In 2002, he received the Prix Jean Gabin, which recognized the most hopeful young talents.
+Poelvoorde became a member of the Cannes Film Festival jury in 2004 by request of Quentin Tarantino, a big fan of Man Bites Dog who presided over the jury that year.

 In 2005 he ranked in 7th place in the Walloon version of the Greatest Belgian.
-In the Flemish version he came in at nr.
-400 outside the official list of nominations.
+In the Flemish version he came in at no. 400 outside the official list of nominations.